Kalaiyarasi-B/Kalaiyarasi-B/README.md

 I’m @Kalaiyarasi-B

- Batch22 BSC.SS(Software Systems) with 9.1 cgpa
+BSC.SS(Software Systems)9.1 cgpa
 Sri Krishna Arts and science college - Coimbatore, Tamil Nadu,India

- I’m looking to collaborate on web design and development.
+I am a dedicated and detail-driven Data Analyst with strong expertise in Python, SQL, and MS Excel, along with proficiency in modern visualization tools like Power BI and Tableau.
+I specialize in transforming raw data into meaningful insights through clear and impactful visualizations.

- Actively Intrested in developing new and unique solution to the problems that can be solved with help of design and coding.
+Technology excites me, continuous learning drives me, and creating data-driven solutions keeps me motivated.
+I am always open to collaborating, innovating, and pushing boundaries to deliver value and impact.